Connecting the Mass Central Rail Trail through Wachusett and Ware Communities since 1995

-Wachusett Greenways’ mission is connecting the Wachusett-area community with trails and greenways.
-In 1995, this all-volunteer nonprofit group and our partners began to build and maintain trails.
-Wachusett Greenways’ key project is the Mass Central Rail Trail (MCRT) in central Massachusetts.
+Wachusett Greenways’ (WG) mission is connecting central Massachusetts communities with the Mass Central Rail Trail (MCRT).
+In 1995, this all-volunteer nonprofit group and our partners began to build and maintain the MCRT.
 Members, volunteers, donors and many partners are central to our work.
-We have completed 19 miles of the planned 30 miles of the MCRT through the towns of Sterling, West Boylston, Holden, Rutland, Oakham and Barre.
-The first section of trail opened in 1997.
+Together, we have completed 21 miles of the planned 30 miles of the WG MCRT between Sterling and Barre.

 Learn more about Wachusett Greenways here!